-- Limited Liability Corporation (LLC), Corporation
+- Limited Liability Corporation (LLC)

-Limited Liability Company (LLC)
+Limited liability company (LLC)

 Corporations are viewed as separate tax-paying entities by the IRS and have their own corporation tax forms.
-As a corporation, your business will need to file quarterly and annual tax returns, and you may be required to pay an estimated tax each quarter if your expected tax liability is $500 or more.
+If you structure your business as a corporation, you will need to file quarterly and annual business tax returns.
+You may also be required to pay an estimated quarterly tax if you expect to owe more than $500 in taxes.